 iii) up to Four (4) members of the general community (seconded by the Board) at any one time; and

 iv) Three (3) staff of the school in addition to the Principal.

-Parents, community members and business/industry members are encouraged to nominate for positions in 2021.
+Parents, community members and business/industry members are encouraged to nominate for positions when they become available.
 In making this commitment, prospective Board members should be prepared to:

 - Be willing to donate their time and expertise.

 - Contribute to the work of the College Board and to act in the best interests of the school.